ExpHP/rsp2/README.md

 ## Python

-There is a `requirements.txt` suitable for use with `venv`.
+rsp2 requires a specific, old version of phonopy.
+To facilitate running the code, there is a `requirements.txt` suitable for use with `venv`.
 To install all required python dependencies:

 ```
 # First time usage
 python3 -m venv venv
 . venv/bin/activate
+python3 -m pip install numpy==1.16.4 # needed in advance by phonopy's setup.py
 python3 -m pip install -r requirements.txt

 # Afterwards